-- What does philanthropy mean to you? - How do you feel when you give your time, talent, or treasure in the community? - What needs do you fill or what problems do you solve? - What was your first activity ever as a philanthropist?
+- What community issues are you passionate about? - What does philanthropy mean to you? - What do you do as a philanthropist right now? - How do you feel when you give your time, talent, or treasure in the community? - What needs do you fill or what problems do you solve? - What was your first activity ever as a philanthropist?
 How old were you? - What do you like best about being a philanthropist? - Generate more questions from student curiosity!